geggo/gpyfft/README.rst

 gpyfft
 ======

-A Python wrapper for the OpenCL FFT library APPML/clAmdFft from AMD
+A Python wrapper for the OpenCL FFT library clFFT from AMD

 Introduction
 ------------

-AMD has created a nice FFT library for use with their OpenCL implementation called `AMD Accelerated Parallel Processing Math Libraries
+AMD has created a nice FFT library for use with their OpenCL implementation called `clFFT
 <http://developer.amd.com/libraries/appmathlibs/Pages/default.aspx>`_
-This C library is available as precompiled binaries for Windows and Linux platforms.
-It is optimized for AMD GPUs.
-(Note: This library is not limited to work only with hardware from AMD, but according to this `forum entry <http://devgurus.amd.com/thread/159149>`_ it currently yields wrong results on NVidia GPUs.)
+which has been released as open source (Apache 2.0 license)

 This python wrapper is designed to tightly integrate with pyopencl.
 It consists of a low-level cython based wrapper with an interface similar